What Councillors should know about LA FOIP

 Duty to protect – section 23.1 of LA FOIP requires a local authority to have policies and procedures to maintain administrative, technical and physical safeguards that protect personal information.
 For more information on the duty to protect, see IPC resource Privacy Breach Guidelines for Government Institutions and Local Authorities.

-Accuracy of personal information – ensures local authority collects and uses only accurate personal information.
+Accuracy of personal information –section 26 of LA FOIP requires a local authority to collect and use only accurate personal information.

-Use of personal information – local authorities should only use information for the purpose it was collected, or for the same reasons listed for disclosure under subsection 28(2) of LA FOIP.
+Use of personal information – section 27 of LA FOIP requires local authorities to only use information for the purpose it was collected, or for the same reasons listed for disclosure under subsection 28(2) of LA FOIP.

 Disclosure of personal information – Section 28 of LA FOIP indicates that a local authority should not disclose personal information without the subject individual’s consent, except for the reasons listed under subsection 28(2) of LA FOIP or the Regulations such as for the protection of the health or safety of an individual.
 Accidental disclosures of personal information such as loss or theft is also a privacy breach.
 Safeguards must be in place to protect against accidental disclosure.